- I can't thank you enough....your company has given her her quality of life back! Thank you from the bottom of my heart!

 - I can tell that there must have been a lot of time and research put into the design of these wheel chairs.

 Doggon' Wheels - Questions and AnswersWheelchairs are commonly used by pets that have difficulty or are unable to walk on their own due to paralysis, hip dysplasia, degenerative myelopathy, arthritis, spinal cord trauma, disc disease, amputation or other conditions that affect the rear legs.
 If your pet is not able to lead an active lifestyle due to its disabilities, then a wheelchair might be the perfect help for giving him or her the freedom they long to have.
 Pets using wheelchairs need to have reasonably strong forelimbs, this is what helps them to "walk".
 (Your pet should be able to walk using the front legs without falling forward, stumbling, etc, unless this is caused by a long period of inactivity.)
-Pets that have weakened forelimbs or were not very active before the onset of their disability may be better helped with a saddle support sling.
+Pets that have weakened forelimbs or were not very active before the onset of their disability may be better helped with a support slings.
 With the help of a pet wheelchair, your pet will be able to enjoy many of its favorite activities... walking, running, playing fetch, the possibilities are endless!

 Please note: We're here to help you help your pet.
 If you have any concerns or questions regarding caring for your pet, please ask them as well.
 If we do not know the answer, chances are we can point you in the right direction.